Through the Blue

 Palaios in Plaka village, Milos,

-Palaios – a perfect place to settle in for coffee and sweets in Plaka.
+Palaios – settle in for coffee and sweets in Plaka.

 From the parking space at its foot (next to a playground), the initial ascent up is steep.
 Strollers may be more of a hindrance than a help here, and good walking shoes are best for navigating its streets.